History of the Church of Jesus Christ of Latter-day Saints

-During the 20th century, the church grew substantially and became an international organization.
-Distancing itself from polygamy, the church began engaging, first with mainstream American culture, and then with international cultures, particularly those of Latin America, by sending out thousands of missionaries across the globe.
-The church became a strong and public champion of monogamy and the nuclear family, and at times played a prominent role in political matters.
-Among the official changes to the organization during the modern area include the ordination of black men to the priesthood in 1978, reversing a policy originally instituted by Brigham Young.
-The church has also periodically changed its temple ceremony, gradually omitting certain controversial elements.
-There are also periodic changes in the structure and organization of the church, mainly to accommodate the organization's growth and increasing international presence.
+During the 20th century, the church became an international organization.
+The church first began engaging with mainstream American culture, and then with international cultures.
+It engaged especially in Latin American countries by sending out thousands of missionaries.
+The church began publicly supporting monogamy and the nuclear family, and at times played a role in political matters.
+One of the official changes to the organization during the modern era was the participation of black members in temple ceremonies, which began in 1978, reversing a policy originally instituted by Young.
+The church has also gradually changed its temple ceremony.
+There continue to be periodic changes in the structure and organization of the church.

 Early history (1820s to 1846)

-All the later denominations of the Latter Day Saint movement regard Joseph Smith as the founder of their religious faith.
-Smith initially gained a small following in the late 1820s as he was dictating the Book of Mormon, which he said was a translation of words found on the golden plates that had been buried near his home in western New York by an indigenous American prophet.
-Smith said he had been contacted by an angel Moroni, who showed him the plates' location and began grooming him for a role as a religious leader.
+Joseph Smith, founder of the Latter Day Saint movement, was raised in Western New York during the Second Great Awakening.
+Smith gained a small following in the late 1820s as he was dictating the Book of Mormon.
+He stated that the book was a translation of characters from an ancient script called reformed Egyptian that he stated was inscribed on gold plates which had been buried near his residence in western New York by an indigenous American prophet.
+Smith said he had been given the plates from the angel Moroni.

 On April 6, 1830, in western New York, Smith organized the religion's first legal church entity, the Church of Christ.
 The church rapidly gained a following who viewed Smith as their prophet.
-In late 1830, Smith envisioned a "city of Zion", a utopian city in Native American lands near Independence, Missouri.
+In late 1830, Smith envisioned a "City of Zion", a utopian city in Native American lands near Independence, Missouri.
 In October 1830, he sent his Assistant President, Oliver Cowdery, and others on a mission to the area.
 Passing through Kirtland, Ohio, the missionaries converted a congregation of Disciples of Christ led by Sidney Rigdon, and in 1831, Smith decided to temporarily move his followers to Kirtland until lands in the Missouri area could be purchased.
-In the meantime, the church's headquarters remained in Kirtland from 1831 to 1838; and there the church built its first temple and continued to grow in membership from 680 to 17,881.
+In the meantime, the church's headquarters remained in Kirtland from 1831 to 1838 and there the church built its first temple and continued to grow in membership from 680 to 17,881 members.

-While the main church body was in Kirtland, many of Smith's followers had attempted to establish settlements in Missouri, but had met with resistance from other Missourians who believed Mormons were abolitionists, or who distrusted their political ambitions.
+While the main church body was in Kirtland, many of Smith's followers attempted to establish settlements in Missouri but were met with resistance from other Missourians who believed Mormons were abolitionists or who distrusted their political ambitions.
 After Smith and other Mormons in Kirtland emigrated to Missouri in 1838, hostilities escalated into the 1838 Mormon War, culminating in adherents being expelled from the state under an Extermination Order signed by Lilburn W. Boggs, the governor of Missouri.